-Against this background, the simple Spearman's rank correlation coefficient can serve as a first indicator for footprint heterogeneity in terms of soil moisture conditions in the near and the far field of the neutron detector and could be used to characterize observation sites and select processing procedures accordingly.
-Detailed knowledge of the functional relationship between thermal and epithermal neutrons at heterogeneous observation sites poses great potential for an improved assessment of footprint heterogeneity and the development of advanced indices.
+Against this background, the simple Spearman's rank correlation coefficient can serve as a first indicator for footprint heterogeneity in terms of soil moisture conditions in the near and the far field of the neutron detector.
+Detailed knowledge of the functional relationship between thermal and epithermal neutrons at heterogeneous observation sites poses great potential for 495 an improved assessment of footprint heterogeneity and the development of advanced indices.
 However, this requires further research regarding the relationship of thermal and epithermal neutron intensities under changing soil moisture and with respect to different environmental factors such as soil chemistry.
-This As study sites are always restricted to local boundary conditions, large scale irrigation experiments using e.g. center pivots (see also Franz et al., 2015) combined with neutron transport simulations could improve and extend the insights gained in this study regarding indicators for footprint heterogeneity as well as the definition of measurement footprints in general.
-Additionally, this may also require the need to develop transfer functions for thermal neutrons similar to those already available for estimating soil moisture from epithermal neutron intensities (e.g., Desilets et al., 2010; Franz et al., 2013b; Köhli et al., 2021).
+This may also require the need to develop transfer functions for thermal neutrons similar to those already available for estimating soil moisture from epithermal neutron intensities (e.g., Desilets et al., 2010; Franz et al., 2013; Köhli et al., 2021).